ampaho/NameMapBj/README.md

 * How many people between 10 and 15 are there in Benin?
 * What's the doctor/population count ration across the nation?
 * What's the oldest arrondissement in Benin?
+* Gender distribution in Benin
+* Gender distribution with profession

 Society:
 * What's the median age for each profession